az13js/test/README.md

     < Connection: close
     ...
 Omit the output ...

+If you want to disable IPv6 support, define a constant during compilation like this:

+    $ CXXFLAGS=-DCEPHALOPOD_NO_IPV6_SUPPORT make

 The proxy service does not support user name and password authentication.
 If you deploy your service on a public network, you need security, and you can use the `ssh` command to forward data:

     ssh -N -C -L 127.0.0.1:80:127.0.0.1:80 user@<your proxy service>